Tax Sale County Code

 3.84.140: DISCLAIMERS BY THE COUNTY WITH RESPECT TO SALE PROCEDURES AND ACTIONS:

 Properties sold during the tax sale shall be conveyed by tax deed.
 This form of deed is not a warranty deed.
 The county makes no representations as to the title conveyed, nor as to the purchaser's right of possession of the property.
 Similarly, the county makes no warranties or representations as to whether the property is buildable or developable, nor does the county make any representations regarding whether the property complies with applicable zoning regulations.
+The County does not warrant or represent that any property purchased during the tax sale is habitable or in any particular condition.
+The County also makes no warranties or representations regarding the accuracy of the assessment of the property or the accuracy of the description of the real estate or improvements therein.
 (Ord.
 96-02)